chernolabs/scX/README.md

 ## Quick Start Guide
 ### Loading Datasets

-To show the different features that scXplorer has we will use single cell data related to the oligodendrocyte developmental lineage ([Marques et al. 2016](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5221728/)).
-In this dataset we have cells from 12 regions of the central nervous system of juvenile and adult mice, and 10 distinct cell populations were identified.
-This package includes a modified version of this dataset in which the original cells have been subsampled and a pseudotime has been calculated to show how scXplorer can represent numerical attributes.
+To show the different capabilities of scXplorer, we will use single cell data related to the oligodendrocyte developmental lineage ([Marques et al. 2016](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5221728/)).
+In this dataset we have cells from 12 regions of the central nervous system of juvenile and adult mice and 10 distinct cell populations have been identified.
+This package includes a modified version of this dataset in which the original cells have been subsampled and a pseudotime has been calculated to demonstrate how scXplorer can represent numerical attributes.

 ```R
 setwd("/working/directory")